 - Cohorts: Cohorts and cohort members

-- Course participants: Course details, user enrolments, and course completion
+- Course participants: Course details, user enrolments, course completion, jobs, and tenants

 - Courses: Courses and course categories